shango/shango.github.io/aws_workstation.md

 ## Introduction

 As visual effects (VFX) studios shift toward more distributed and flexible production models, cloud-based workstations offer a practical alternative to traditional on-premises setups.
 This guide walks you through deploying a high-performance, production-ready compositing workstation on Amazon Web Services (AWS).
-Your workstation will be accessible remotely via Amazon DCV and ready for the installation of your preferred compositing software.
+Your workstation will be accessible remotely via Windows Remote Desktop Protocol (RDP) and ready for the installation of your preferred compositing software.

 ## What This Guide Covers